Vectorial1024/v1024_logistics_optimization/README.md

 The changes made by this mod can be summarised into several "bundled modules":
 - Faster Trade Matching: station traders idle less when searching/matching trade offers
+- Trader Diversion: divert some traders to try ware importing
 - (more WIP...)

 Each such module will have its own README section below.